rpryzant/nmt_v2/README.md

 ## NMT_V2

 This is my second implementation of an end-to-end neural machine translation system.
+It's based primarily on [[Sundermeyer et al.]](https://pdfs.semanticscholar.org/d29c/f0f457ec2089fd4d776ef9a246de810be689.pdf) and [[Luong et al.]](https://arxiv.org/abs/1508.04025).

 My first implementation is here (https://github.com/rpryzant/nmt) and it's not as good.